Mingachevir: History

 A great number of people came to Mingachevir from all districts in Azerbaijan in connection with the construction of the Mingachevir hydroelectric power station, and a total of 20,000 people took part in the construction of this power station.
 About 10,000 German POWs were among those who contributed to the construction of the power station by the end of the 1940s.
 The most experienced specialists of the country were involved in the construction of this building site as the biggest hydroelectric power station of the then Soviet Union.

-Today's Mingachevir was granted the status of city in 1948.
-The population of the town currently stands at 120,000 people, including 20,000 Azerbaijani settlers from Karabakh.
 The area of the town is 139.53 km2.
 Mingachevir is situated 55 meters above sea level on the foothill of the southeast of the Bozdag Mountain chain and on the edge of the Mingachevir reservoir in the Kur-Araz lowland in central Azerbaijan.
 The town was built in a mild and warm zone and has warm and dry summers and mild winters.
 The average annual temperature is 14 - 15 °C, highest temperature 42 °C (July–August) and the lowest temperature (January–February) -10 °C. The average annual rainfall is 250–300 mm.

-The town lies on both banks of the River Kur - a 1515 km-long river, which is the biggest and longest one in the South Caucasus.
-(The river originates from Turkey, runs down Georgia and Azerbaijan and flows to the Caspian Sea.)
+The town lies on both banks of the Kura river - a 1515 km-long river, which is the biggest and longest one in the South Caucasus.
 Mingachevir is situated 280–300 km west of the capital of the republic, Baku.

-Mingachevir has been developing speedily over the last 54 years since it has been established.
-It is currently considered to be the fourth city of the country both for its economic potential and the number of inhabitants, it is one of the most important cities of the republic in terms of energy, industry, science, education and culture.
+Mingachevir has been developing rapidly over the last 54 years since it has been established.
+It is currently considered to be the fourth most developed city of the country both for its economic potential and the number of inhabitants, it is one of the most important cities of the republic in terms of energy, industry, science, education and culture.